Emplate/emplate-ios-sdk/README.md

 }
 ```

-If a beacon is found you will get a _EMBeacon_ object which have different properties (eg. beaconId and name).
+If a beacon is found you will get an _EMBeacon_ object which have different properties (eg. beaconId and name).
 If no beacon is found you will get a _nil_.

 To start searching for beacons you will first have to set the delegate to the ViewContoller itself.
 Add this line somewhere in you ViewController (eg. in viewDidLoad)
 ``` objective-c